modernish/modernish/README.md

 Examples:

     harden make                           # simple check for status > 0
-    harden as tar '/usr/local/bin/gnutar' # id.; be sure to use this 'tar' version harden -e '> 1' grep                  # for grep, status > 1 means error harden -e '==1 || >2' gzip            # 1 and >2 are errors, but 2 isn't (see manual)
+    harden -f tar '/usr/local/bin/gnutar' # id.; be sure to use this 'tar' version harden -e '> 1' grep                  # for grep, status > 1 means error harden -e '==1 || >2' gzip            # 1 and >2 are errors, but 2 isn't (see manual)